j0hnVu/linoffice/README.md

 There is a strange issue that Microsoft Office will not clean up the lock files in the Linux /home folder.
 If you open, say, "Book1.xlsx" then Excel will create a file called "~$Book1.xlsx" which is just a few bytes in size and serves the purpose of "locking" this file so other users can't edit it at the same time.
 Normally these files should be deleted when you close the file, but this doesn't happen for whatever reason.
 The /home folder is mounted by FreeRDP and appears in Windows as a network drive accessed via RDP Drive Redirection (RDPDR).

 LinOffice searches and deletes these lock files when the last Office process is closed.
-If this fails for any reason you can manually delete all lock files by running `./linoffice.sh cleanup --full`.
+If this fails for any reason you can manually delete all lock files by running `./linoffice.sh cleanup --full` or by using the button in the "Troubleshooting" window.

 <details><summary>How to hide these lock files in KDE's Dolphin file manager</summary>